Nozbe/WatermelonDB/docs-master/Advanced/Sync.md

 The timestamp returned by the server must be a value that, if passed again to `pullChanges()` as `lastPulledAt`, will return all changes that happened since this moment.

+Note that Watermelon assumes that the pullChanges is a friendly and correct endpoint - bad things could happen if the pullChanges endpoint returns malformed data.

 ### `pushChanges()`

 This function will be called to push local (app) changes to the server